marcuswestin/require/README.md

 -------------------------------

 Node implements a simple module management system with the `require` statement and the `npm` command line module manager.
-This library brings those functionalities to the browser, and well as advanced compilation functionality for production deployment.
+This library brings those functionalities to the browser, as well as advanced compilation functionality for production deployment.

 Installation